 Yoga held a mirror up to me that I could no longer run from and proved that I was more of an emotional runner than was I ever was a physical one.
 This is why I’ll sometimes cry during a yoga flow.
 I’m no longer running – physically or emotionally.

-When you’re searching for how to stop missing someone, first examine how fast you’ve been running.
+When you’re searching for how to stop missing someone, examine how fast you’ve been running.
 Today, I still deal with pain, longing, missing, and heartbreak.
 The only difference is that I feel my feelings, independent of my value.
 I no longer run from my feelings and devalue myself in the process.

 I convinced myself that if I just found someone who could “make me happy,” the buried bones would either disappear, or I’d magically have the confidence to go back and dig them up.